WHAT TO DO IN MALLORCA, SPAIN

 - 3.12 Admire Caves

-Planning your Mallorca trip and wondering about the best things to do in Mallorca, Spain?
+Are you planning your Mallorca trip and wondering about the best things to do in Mallorca, Spain?
 Then read on – this post is for you.

-I am sure if I had visited Mallorca in my early twenties I would have focused on other aspects than I did when I just recently visited Mallorca.
+I am sure if I had visited Mallorca in my early twenties, I would have focused on other aspects than I did when I just recently visited Mallorca.
 Some of my friends who visited Mallorca a few years ago never got to see what I saw in Mallorca.
-It is true though, that the government in Mallorca tries to stop this extreme form of party-tourism in Mallorca…given the fact that Mallorca has a lot to offer, this should not be too tough.
+It is true, though, that the government in Mallorca tries to stop this extreme form of party-tourism in Mallorca…Given the fact that Mallorca has a lot to offer, this should not be too tough.

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.

-Important Travel Tips for Mallorca
+Essential Travel Tips for Mallorca